isubasinghe/http-server/README.md

 ## Neat facts
 * Epoll
 * Pure C
-* Allocation free (Except for form values, json values where a HashMap is used for O(1) access)
+* Allocation free parsing (Except for form values, json values where a HashMap is used for O(1) access)